-Employees, students and graduates of WU take over social responsibility and are characterized by their expertise, cosmopolitanism and creative will.
+WU’s faculty, staff, students, and alumni take social responsibility and are characterized by their expertise, open-mindedness, and eagerness to make a difference.

-WU is a leading scientific institution and one of the most attractive business universities in Europe.
+WU is a leading academic institution and one of Europe’s most attractive universities in business and economics.

 True to its role as an open-minded institution, WU also sees itself as an international university, as an important hub for global exchange, and as a place where students and teachers work together.
 Open-mindedness and diversity were already among the university’s key values at WU’s founding in 1898.
 WU is committed to the principles of fairness and equal opportunities, scientific integrity, academic freedom, and especially plurality in topics and methodology.

 WU is a responsible university.* This means that WU not only accepts responsibility for the quality of its performance in research, teaching, and third mission activities, but also that it acts in a socially responsible manner in all that it does.

 *As based on the six Principles for Responsible Management Education (PRME)

 WU's guiding principles